Skip to main content

 Data Communication

-Data communication refers to the process of transmitting and receiving information between two or more devices or systems.
+Data Communication means sending and receiving information between devices or systems.

 This communication can occur locally within a network or globally over the internet.

-Data communication plays a crucial role in enabling the transfer of data, whether it's text, images, videos, or any other form of digital information, from one point to another.
+Data communication is crucial in transferring text, images, videos, or any other form of digital information, from one point to another.

-It encompasses the protocols, technologies, and infrastructure required to ensure reliable and efficient transmission of data across different devices and networks.
+It encompasses the protocols, technologies, and infrastructure required to ensure reliable and efficient data transmission across devices and networks.

 Types of Data Communication